-The Company has reported clinical data from patients with NASH from the CDI-NASH-01 trial which was designed as a multi-center Phase 2a study and was subsequently converted into an exploratory study to evaluate the dose, efficacy, and safety of leronlimab at 350 mg and 700 mg, versus placebo.
-The study also included an expansive biomarker program designed to inform future clinical trials and to more fully understand leronlimab's mechanism of action within the NASH setting.
-CDI-NASH-01 was conducted in two parts.
-Part 1 of the study was to assess the efficacy of leronlimab 700 mg (n=22) in improving NAFLD/NASH measures in adult patients diagnosed with NASH compared to placebo (n=28).
-Part 2 was subsequently added to assess leronlimab 350 mg in improving NAFLD/NASH measures in adult patients diagnosed with NASH compared to jlacebo (n=28) at the study site for up to 13 weeks during the treatment period (with up to 60 participants).
-In Part 2 of the study, eligible subjects enrolled to receive leronlimab 350 mg openlabel given once per week (±1day) at the study site for up to 13 weeks during the treatment period (with up to 28 participants).
+The Company has reported clinical data from patients with MASH from the CDI-MASH-01 trial which was designed as a multi-center Phase 2a study and was subsequently converted into an exploratory study to evaluate the dose, efficacy, and safety of leronlimab at 350 mg and 700 mg, versus placebo.
+The study also included an expansive biomarker program designed to inform future clinical trials and to more fully understand leronlimab's mechanism of action within the MASH setting.
+CDI-MASH-01 was conducted in two parts.
+Part 1 of the study was to assess the efficacy of leronlimab 700 mg (n=22) in improving NAFLD/MASH measures in adult patients diagnosed with MASH (n=28).
+In Part 1 of the study, eligible subjects were randomized 1:1 to one of the two study arms to receive leronlimab 700mg (Group A), or placebo (Group B), given once per week (±1day) at the study site for up to 13 weeks during the treatment period (with up to 60 participants).
+In Part 2 of the study, eligible subjects were readomized 1:1 to one of the study site for up to 13 weeks during the treatment period (with up to 60 participants).
+In Part 2 of the study, eligible subjects were level (±1day) at the study site for up to 13 weeks during the treatment period (with up to 60 participants).
+In Part 2 of the study, eligible subjects were readomized 1:1 to one of the study site for up to 13 weeks during the treatment period (with up to 60 participants).
+In Part 2 of the study, eligible subjects were level (±1day) at the study site for up to 13 weeks during the treatment period (with up to 60 participants).
+In Part 2 of the study, eligible subjects were readomized 1:1 to a weeks during the treatment period (with up to 28 participants).
 The primary efficacy objective was percent change from baseline in hepatic fat fraction, as assessed by magnetic resonance imaging-derived proton density fat fraction (MRI-PDFF) at week 14.
-The secondary efficacy objective was absolute change from baseline in fibro-inflammatory activity in the liver as assessed by MRIcorrected T1 imaging (MRI-cT1) at week 14.
-MRI-cT1 is obtained by multiparametric magnetic resonance imaging of the liver and is a quantitative metric for assessing a composite of liver inflammation and fibrosis, expressed in milliseconds (msec).
-MRI-PDFF is being studied as an imaging surrogate endpoint for the fat density in the liver.
-MRI-cT1 is being studied as an imaging surrogate endpoint for hepatic fibro-inflammation.
-This is a critical unmet need in the NASH space, as many agents have been unable to show reductions in fibro-inflammation despite reductions in hepatic steatosis.
+The secondary efficacy objective was absolute change from baseline in fibro-inflammation at the liver study.
+Eligible subjects were a subj

 All analyses performed are being treated as exploratory.
 Treatment with leronlimab was well tolerated in both Part 1 and Part 2 compared to placebo.
 In Part 1 of the study, leronlimab 700 mg did not reduce mean change in PDFF and cT1 from baseline to week 14 vs. placebo.
-In Part 2, leronlimab 350 mg reduced mean change in PDFF and cT1 from baseline to week 14 vs. the placebo group from Part 1, despite increased degree of baseline fibroinflammation.
-In the combined group of patients with moderate ( $\geq$ 875 msec) and severe ( $\geq$ 950 msec) cT1 values at baseline, leronlimab 350 mg reduced cT1 from baseline to week 14 vs. placebo.
+In Part 2, lespite increased degree of baseline fibro-inflammation.
+In the combined group of patients with moderate (≥ 875 msec) and severe (≥ 950 msec) cT1 values at baseline, leronlimab 350 mg reduced cT1 from baseline to week 14 vs. placebo.
 Based on post hoc CCR5 haplotype analysis of a small subgroup (n=5), we are considering further investigation of the 700mg dose of leronlimab for specific haplotypes.

-Leronlimab and Cancer
+Leronlimah and Cancer